ar0it/MetaGPT/ReadMe.md

-In the presentation (13.06.23) introducing the XML-Editor, we discussed possibilities to automate the process of curating metadata using technologies like large language models (LLM) and more specifically, tools like AutoGPT [1].
+In the presentation (13.06.23) introducing the XML-Editor, we discussed possibilities to automate the process of curating metadata using technologies like large language models (LLM) and more specifically, tools like [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT).
 We came to the conclusion, that testing is needed to get an idea of how to approach the topic best.
 In this short report, I want to document the current progress, which exploratory experiments have been attempted, and lay out a roadway on how to proceed.
 The report is structured into three parts.
 Starting with the ”Problem description” part, where I want to formulate the problem and give background information.
 Next, I want to present the up-to-date, takeaway message in the ”Current Standing” part.
 Lastly, in the ”Experiment-Diary” part, I want to collect